soodam 수담 soo-dahm

 see the object

-5. Tasseled tea coaster
+5. Tasseled tea coaster, set of two

 see the object